 - If the shooter is entering the room, position yourself to allow for an element of surprise. - Throw anything available at the threat.
 Aim for the face to distract the assailant. - If in a group, attack as a group by swarming the threat. - Grab the assailant's arms, legs or head and take him/her to the ground.
-Use body weight to secure him/her. - "Fight dirty" kick, bite, gouge eyes. - Have somebody in the group call University Police (570) 941-7777 or 9-1-1. - When Police arrive, obey all commands.
+Use body weight to secure him/her. - "Fight dirty" kick, bite, gouge eyes. - Have somebody in the group call University Police at (570) 941-7777 from a cell phone or by dialing 7777 from a campus telephone or 911. - When Police arrive, obey all commands.
 You may be asked to keep your hands in the air; you may be handcuffed until law enforcement assesses the situation.
 These steps are taken for safety reasons.